University of North Carolina at Greensboro Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At UNC Greensboro, approximately 67% of students took out student loans averaging $5,724 a year.
 That adds up to $22,896 over four years for those students.

-The student loan default rate at UNC Greensboro is 6.4%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at UNC Greensboro is 5.2%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UNC Greensboro Graduates Make?students who graduate from UNC Greensboro with a bachelor's degree go on to jobs where they make an average salary of $37,500 in their early years.
-Unfortunately, this is 6% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do UNC Greensboro Graduates Make?students who graduate with a bachelor's degree from UNC Greensboro make about $37,500 a year during their first few years of employment after graduation.
+This is about 6% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of University of North Carolina at Greensboro